 It is no secret that investment dollars have been shifting from actively managed investments to passively managed investments.
 There’s one number that explains a good portion of this phenomena: 7.23%.
 The compounded annual growth rate (CAGR) of the S&P 500 has been over the last 15 years ending in 2019 has been a paltry 7.23% per year.

 This low rate of return has given birth to, among other things, a focus on the costs of investing.
-It has forced investors to manage costs and expenses to help offset the low returns and encouraged the use of automation to further reduce expenses wherever possible.
+It has forced investors to manage costs and expenses to help offset the low returns, and encouraged the use of automation to further reduce expenses wherever possible.
 In turn, this has given rise to interest passive investing and the birth of exchange-traded funds.

 The Transition to Passive Investing

-It is also no secret that investors have gone beyond merely shifting a portion of their portfolios to a bevy of low-cost index funds and have moved millions upon millions of dollars into passive investment strategies and asset allocation models as well.
+It is also no secret that investors have gone beyond merely shifting a portion of their portfolios to a bevy of low-cost index funds - they have moved millions upon millions of dollars into passive investments and asset allocation models as well.

-I believe many of these investors have done so on the basis of cost savings without understanding the long-term implications of their choice and could be in for long-term disappointment.
+I believe many of these investors have done so on the basis of cost savings without understanding the long-term implications of their choice, which has the potential for long-term disappointment as a result.
 For example, a 2018 research study prepared by the Natixis Center for Investor Insight revealed that 64% of those polled believe that index funds are less risky, and 71% think that index funds can help minimize losses.

-What You Need to Know About Index Funds
+What You Need to Know About Passive Investing

 In reality, index funds have no built-in risk management, and they actually become more and more risky the longer a bull market runs – which is the exact opposite of what investors believe.
 The most recent example of this would be the run up in the markets from 2000 until 2007 when the financial crisis hit.
 The S&P 500 Index – and all the index funds that follow the index – grew from 12.3% invested in the financial services industry to 22.5% due to the surge in popularity of these stocks.

-The more worrisome trend, in my view, is the unwitting shift to passive asset allocation and other passive investment strategies, and the more powerful effect this has on long-term investment results when compared to individual investment selection.
+The more worrisome trend, in my view, is the shift to passive asset allocation and other passive investment strategies, and the more powerful effect this has on long-term investment results when compared to individual investment selection.